enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 Html Comments may appear throughout a `%tag` ContentBlock.

 Html Comments do not observe OIR.
-Html Comments follow a modified Offside Rule: regardless of the IndentStep, the BlockLeftMargin is established at the minimum Indentation: the Indentation of the Html Comment lexeme, plus 1:
+Html Comments follow a modified Offside Rule: regardless of the IndentStep, the BlockOnsideDemarcation is established at the minimum Indentation: the Indentation of the Html Comment lexeme, plus 1: